Lemon-Framework/Lemon/README.md

 - [ ] split routing from http
 - [x] array slicing ["1..2"]
 - [ ] tests for array
+    - allmost done but tests for changing the array
+- [ ] array->hasSimilar
+- [ ] other cool array methods propably BUT not that much ok do it while writing pls
 - [ ] tests for string
 - [ ] tests for kernel
 - [ ] new kernel